twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 {:refdef}
 <div style="margin-top: -20px; margin-bottom: 10px; text-align: center; font-style: italic; font-size: .85rem">The <span style="font-style: normal"><code>#</code></span> next to <span style="font-style: italic;"><code>&lt;bg-layer&gt;</code></span> means "0 or more" non-final background layers</div>

 This intrigued me.
 Why do authors expect the color to be first, and why does it make less sense for the color to be first?
-What does this change mean in practicality?
+What does this change mean in practice?
 How was this decision to change the specification made?

 Read on for a glimpse into [how the CSS sausage is made](https://en.wiktionary.org/wiki/how_the_sausage_gets_made), from CSS specification to (sometimes differing) browser implementation.
-You can expect to learn about the CSS standards process, CSS serialization, web platform tests, and more, hopefully gaining some appreciation for the difficult task that web compatibility is.
+You can expect to learn about the CSS standards process, CSS serialization, web platform tests, and more, hopefully gaining some appreciation for the difficult task that is web compatibility.

 ### First, a detour: how CSS comes to be